SnepCnep/FiveM-AntiCheat/readme.md

 ## License
 - You can use it, but you can't change the author's name :)

-This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE - You can find the the resource!